Nahid-mahmud555/CPY/README.md

 **CPY** is a lightweight Chrome and Firefox extension that lets you save any selected text with a single click.

-Simply highlight text on any webpage, click the floating save button, and CPY stores it locally inside your browser.
-When you're finished, export everything as **JSON, CSV, TXT, or PDF**.
+Simply highlight text on any webpage, click the floating save button, and CPY instantly stores it locally inside your browser.
+When you're finished, export your entire collection as **JSON, CSV, TXT, or PDF**.

 No accounts.
 No cloud.
 No tracking.
 No internet connection required after installation.

-Everything stays on your device.
+Your data always stays on your device.

 ---